The key to getting through the next few months? Learn to love winter. While every…

-Candy without the calories: When you think of places with brightly colored houses, you think Caribbean not Canada.
-Downtown St. John’s is known for its striking Jellybean Row houses, clapboard homes in vibrant reds, yellows, blues and pinks.
+Candy without the calories: When you think of places with brightly colored houses, you think Caribbean, not Canada.
+Downtown St. John’s is known for its striking Jellybean Row houses, and clapboard homes in vibrant reds, yellows, blues, and pinks.

 Old-timey fun: Quidi Vidi Village feels a world away from modern times, but it’s really a short walk from downtown St. John’s.
 Lovingly called “The Gut” by locals, this historic fishing village entices locals and tourists with its beautiful sunsets.

 With its rich blue waters, white sand beaches, and nothing but water on the horizon, it’s easy to see why this area is called the Caribbean of the North.
 Here’s how to make the most of your time in Northern Michigan.

 Where to stay: So many beautiful places to stay in this area, it’s hard to pick just one!
 If you’re looking to explore Sleeping Bear Dunes and Traverse City, drop your bags at Sugar Beach.
 In Petoskey, you’ll find anything from elegant guest rooms to spacious apartments at Bay Harbor.
 Also, lots of great camping to be had!
 Explore your options here.